frederic-perez/AmE-dictionary/data/dictionary.md

 __impersonation__
 __impervious__ _adj_ :nine::m: /ɪmˈpɜːvɪəs, ɪmˈpɜr vi əs/ __1__ Incapable of being penetrated: _a material impervious to water._ __2__ Incapable of being affected: _impervious to fear._ _The donjon was impervious to time._
 __impetuous__ _adj_
-__impetus__ _n_ :six: /IM-puh-tus/ /ˈɪm pɪ təs/ A force that causes or encourages something to be done or to become more active. _The high salary and generous benefits package were impetus enough to apply for the job._
+__impetus__ _n_ :seven: /IM-puh-tus/ /ˈɪm pɪ təs/ A force that causes or encourages something to be done or to become more active. _The high salary and generous benefits package were impetus enough to apply for the job._
 __impinge on/upon somebody/something__ _v_ :two: (impinging) To have a harmful effect on someone or something.
 __impinge__ _v_ :two::hammer:
 __impish__ _adj_ Of or befitting an imp; mischievous. _Impish sense of humor._
 __implausible__
 __implement__ _n_ :two: A utensil or tool, especially one with a specific purpose.
+__implode__ _v_
 __importune__ _v_ Beg persistently and urgently. _Syn_ insist
 __impost__ _n_ __2__ The uppermost part of a column or pillar supporting an arch.
 __imposture__ _n_ The act or instance of engaging in deception under an assumed name or identity. _Syn_ impersonation